balajeetm/json-mystique/README.md

 *   [Gson Convertor](json-mystique-utils/gson-utils/src/main/java/com/balajeetm/mystique/util/gson/convertor/GsonConvertor.java) - Utility for POJO Object Model Mapping.
 Provides a simplified interface to convert to and from a json
 *   [Json Comparator](json-mystique-utils/gson-utils/src/main/java/com/balajeetm/mystique/util/gson/lever/JsonComparator.java) - Utility to compare two jsons
 *   [Json Query](json-mystique-utils/gson-utils/src/main/java/com/balajeetm/mystique/util/gson/lever/JsonQuery.java) - Utility to perform sql-like queries on a json element to select appropriate fields from a json (can be an object or an array)
+*   [Json Builder](json-mystique-utils/gson-utils/src/main/java/com/balajeetm/mystique/util/gson/lever/JsonBuilder.java) - Builder utility to build jsons elements so that the properties can be added in a chained fashion

 #### Json Mystique - Jackson Utilities
 ---